dlight-js/homepage/apps/homepage/public/docs/basic-usages/environment-variables.md

 # Nested Environment
 In DLight, you can have environments inside other environments.
 We call this a "nested environment".
 Here's what you need to know:
-* If you're inside a nested environment, you can access variables from both the outer and inner environment.
+* If one component inside a nested environment, you can access variables from both the outer and inner environment.
 * If the inner environment has a variable with the same name as the outer one, the inner one is used.

 Here's a simple example sorting this: